Chiang Mai on Three Wheels

 In Singapore, Hanoi and Hoi An bicycle taxis are now a tourist attraction.
-They exclusively drive tourists around, which is the only way the samlor will survive.
-In Chiang Mai, we are not that far.
+They exclusively drive tourists around, which is the only way this mode of transportatoin will survive.
+In Chiang Mai, we are not there yet.
 There are approximately 70 samlors left in Chiang Mai.
 You can find most of them at the Warorot Market.
 There are some samlors at the San Pakoi and Nong Hoi markets.

 In 2016 we made this website to feature samlor tours.
 The proceeds from these tours we reinvest in the project.
 Although numbers are not available, the drivers have made more tours than before the launch of our website.
 Many tour companies and guides approach the drivers directly.
 There has been a growing awareness of the importance of the preservation of the samlor as a means of transportation.
-There is a long way to go before younger people will take over the torch.
+There is a long way to go though before the younger generation will take over.

 We promote cycling and bicycle taxis as ecofriendly and healthy modes of transportation.
 A bicycle ride a day keeps the doctor away.
 Cycling, walking, hiking and trekking are healthy activities that should be part of your daily routine.